platformio/platformio-docs/platforms/espressif32.rst

     * - :ref:`framework_espidf`
       - Espressif IoT Development Framework.
 Official development framework for ESP32.

+    * - :ref:`framework_pumbaa`
+      - Pumbaa is Python on top of Simba.
+The implementation is a port of MicroPython, designed for embedded devices with limited amount of RAM and code memory.

     * - :ref:`framework_simba`
       - Simba is an RTOS and build framework.
 It aims to make embedded programming easy and portable.